Trainees

 Ethan Cannon, MPH

-Ethan will be starting his PD in the Division of Epidemiology and Community Health at the University of Minnesota.
+Ethan will be starting his PhD in the Division of Epidemiology and Community Health at the University of Minnesota.
 Ethan holds a Master’s of Public Health degree in Epidemiology from the University of Minnesota and a BS in Exercise and Wellness from Brigham Young University.
 He is passionate about improving population health through research on modifiable risk factors for cardiovascular disease, and is specifically interested in investigating the role of dietary components and patterns.

 Ryan Avenido, MPH